tnas/alticci-sequence/README.md

 ### Restful API

 In the `backend` folder, run the command `mvn install` to build the application.
+Such a command also prepares the application for the containerization.

 In the `backend/target` folder, execute the command `java -jar alticci-0.0.1-SNAPSHOT.jar` to run the API on port `8080`.